rocconmarco/Moove/README.md

 The **auction process** has been optimized for **gas efficiency** while maintaining the **security** and **transparency** essential for on-chain dApps.
 - When a user is outbid, their funds are not automatically returned to their web3 wallet.
-- Instead, the funds are retained on-platform as **MOOVE Balance**, enabling users to place a new bid quickly without incurring duplicate transaction costs.
+- Instead, the funds are retained on-platform as **MOOVE Balance**, enabling users to place a new bid quickly with all or part of the balance available on-platform.

 If a user decides to exit the auction, they can easily withdraw their funds via the **“Withdraw Funds”** page, accessible through the **wallet dropdown menu**.